Ybalrid/Annwvyn/README.md

      - Oculus Rift (You can use the Oculus Rift with SteamVR, but the "native" way is recommended)
      - Any headset officially supported by SteamVR

-It uses Ogre for rendering to OpenGL buffers that are given to each VR libraries, Bullet for simulating physics and collisions and OpenAL for spatialized audio playback.
+Annwyn uses the [OGRE](https://www.ogre3d.org/) rendering engine (version 2.1) in OpenGL mode, and send the rendered frames to the native SDKs of multiple types of VR systems.
+The engine simulate physics via [Bullet](http://bulletphysics.org), and generate spatial 3D audio via [OpenAL](https://www.openal.org/)

 Please read the DEPENDENCIES file to know what you need to build it.